 1906 Singer and Co Ltd own all the shares of the Singer Motor Company.
 George Singer and J. Stringer are directors.

-1909 Became a private company.
+1936 Became a public company.